Guidance

 Past trauma can impede the ability of tamariki and rangatahi to express what they might like or enjoy doing and we need to recognise that may be a factor and seek advice and assistance from professionals to help support and develop this area of need.

 It's also important to discuss with coaches and teachers in confidence about any particular issues tamariki or rangatahi may have that could affect their participation, so they're managed and treated appropriately.
 For example, tamariki and rangatahi who have experienced trauma may need extra support in certain situations where they have specific anxieties or fears.
-An extra word of encouragement from a coach who has some understanding of the reason for these fears may be all te tamaiti needs to overcome them.
-Care needs to be taken to maintain the privacy of te tamaiti and you should talk to te tamaiti about what is shared and with whom first, before you share.
+An extra word of encouragement from a coach who has some understanding of the reason for these fears may be all te tamaiti or rangatahi needs to overcome them.
+Care needs to be taken to maintain the privacy of te tamaiti or rangatahi and you should talk to te tamaiti or rangatahi about what is shared and with whom first, before you share.

 Tamariki and rangatahi with disabilities and those who have experienced trauma need to be supported in ways that help them achieve success in their play, recreation and community activities.
 Success helps build self-esteem and resilience.